JinqianPan/MetaMap/README.md

 ./bin/skrmedpostctl start
 ./bin/wsdserverctl start

+python code here

 ./bin/skrmedpostctl stop
 ./bin/wsdserverctl stop
 ```

+My code is in the `local_mm` file.

 #### Some tips
 When running the code, the API will give the error: